mdcnn/mdcnn.github.io/README.md

 # Lijun Zhao

-PhD Candidate

-The Beijing Key Laboratory of Advanced Information Science and Network Technology, Institute of Information Science, Beijing Jiaotong University, Beijing, 100044, P. R. China
+I will join Taiyuan University of Science and Technology as a Lecturer (Institute of Digital Media and Communication, Taiyuan University of Science and Technology, China).

 Email: 15112084@bjtu.edu.cn